dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 # MaxCompute Connector

 The MaxCompute connector enables direct querying and processing of data stored in the MaxCompute data warehouse.
-This connector is particularly useful for implementing data integration and analysis between MaxCompute and other systems, such as Hive.
+This connector is useful for implementing data integration and analysis between MaxCompute and other systems, such as Hive.

 ## MaxCompute Connector Setup